AI Glossary

 Cyberdyne Systems

-Section D.containing26 terms
+Section D.containing31 terms

-Data (Star Trek)
+Data (from Star Trek)

 An android character in "Star Trek: The Next Generation" who is on a quest to understand human emotions and consciousness.
 Data is a popular reference point when discussing AI personhood and sentience.